GloriEvo/GloriEvo/README.md

 ✦

-Michael Afton [Fictionkin](https://otherkin.fandom.com/wiki/Fictionkin) & William Afton [Fictionlink](https://otherkin.wiki/wiki/Otherlink) - I'm ok with coexisting with other Michaels and Williams.
-Might be a little distant if you call other people doubles, though.
+Michael Afton [Fictionkin](https://otherkin.fandom.com/wiki/Fictionkin) & William Afton [Fictionlink](https://otherkin.wiki/wiki/Otherlink)

+I'm ok with coexisting with other Michaels and Williams. *I might be a little distant if you call other people doubles, though.*

 </div>